Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Additional Experiments

 \subsection{Comprehensive comparison with recent competitive methods}

 We have extended our comparisons to include competitive baselines that employ diverse contrasting learning objectives, such as SSD+ \citep{sehwag2021ssd}, ProxyAnchor \citep{9156780}, and CIDER \cite{ming2023how}.
 Although these methods use contrasting learning objectives, which we do not, we included them for a comprehensive comparison.
 Additionally, we included more recent methods, such as CONJ \citep{peng2024conjnorm}, DRL \citep{zhang2024learning}, Vim \citep{wang2022vim}, and VOS \citep{du2022towards}, to provide a more thorough evaluation.
 For this experiment, we use CIFAR-100 as InD dataset and train the ResNet-34 model\footnote{Since ResNet-34 is the standard model across these works, we adopt the same model to ensure consistency and facilitate a fair comparison.} following the setup in \cite{ming2023how, zhang2024learning}.
 The model is trained using stochastic gradient descent with momentum 0.9, and weight decay $10^{-4}$ for 500 epochs.
 The initial learning rate is 0.5 with cosine scheduling and the batch size is 512.
 We use the checkpoints provided by \cite{ming2023how}\footnote{\url{https://github.com/deeplearning-wisc/cider}}.
 The results, as shown in Table \ref{tab:cifar100_resnet34}, demonstrate that Medix outperforms even these competitive baselines by a significant margin, including those trained with contrastive learning objectives, achieving an average FPR95 of 8.68\% and an average AUROC of 97.76\%.
-Furthermore, Medix provides a provably low error rate, offering theoretical guarantees that most alternative approaches do not.